-Paradise Mountain Log Homes. are proudly providing the finest handcrafted method since 1978.
+Paradise Mountain Log & Timber Frame Homes are proudly providing the finest handcrafted method since 1978.
 Each log is hand peeled, hand-scribed utilizing the Scandinavian full scribe with the Canadian Lock Notch corner.
-Each log is fitted to the next, with no visible butt joints.
+Each log is fitted to the next, with no visible butt joints are also building the Timber Frame and Post & Beam style homes, cabins and buildings.

 Our handcrafted log & timber homes are built primarily with Engleman spruce logs, Douglas Fir, Western Red Cedar and Lodgepole pine.
 Engleman spruce is a very tight grained and light in color log and known for its strength and minimal taper.
 The logs we use are an average of 12-20 inches mean diameter and are winter harvested when the sap is down.
 The logs are then air-dried through the year to a moisture content of 19 percent or less.
 As a further measure of quality, over 95 percent of our timber meets the highest premium grade standard of the Timber Products Inspection Agency.

-Our handcrafted log homes are cool in the summer and warm in the winter.
+Our handcrafted log & timber frame homes and cabins are cool in the summer and warm in the winter.
 This is because of the size of the logs used, or the thermal mass.
 For example, an 8 in. milled log home has a lot less mass or cellular structure, compared to a 12 to 16 in. log.
 Using the envelope calculation method for R-equivalency when finished a recommended, have an approximate R value of R30+, with the roof and floors insulated with R38 fiberglass.

 Of course we can’t endorse all log homes, but we at Paradise Mountain Log Homes feel that if our blueprints and building practices are followed along with the right stains and sealers your log home will last for generations.